-- Avoid jargon: not everybody knows the Youth in Action programme, its actions or the terms used.
+- Avoid jargon: not everybody knows the EU programme for youth, its actions or the terms used.
 That is why the action is briefly explained on the first page of the Youthpass. - Try to be precise in what you think you have learnt and in how you can tell that you have done so.
 Link your learning to concrete proof. - Avoid using vague or repetitive descriptions.

-Be brief: a Youth in Action activity can be intense and you could probably write a lot about your experiences, learning moments, etc. But do not write a novel!
+Be brief: a youth project can be intense and you could probably write a lot about your experiences, learning moments, etc. But do not write a novel!
 Somebody has to read it all.
 Try to focus on your main learning points and describe them accurately.